LucasSamaniego/IEEE_Wearable_Devices/Smartphone_app/README.md

-# 📲 Warehouse Management App (Android - MIT App Inventor)
+# 📲 Warehouse Management Android App (MIT App Inventor)

-This repository contains a simple yet powerful Android application built with **MIT App Inventor** to support basic warehouse management operations using **NFC tags**.
+This repository is a **component** of the larger project:
+**“Proposal and Comparative Study of Wearable Devices Applied in Warehouse Management.”**

+It focuses on developing an Android application for **NFC-based warehouse management**.

 ---

-## ✏️ **Overview**
+## 🔍 Context

-The app was developed to simplify inventory control and item handling in warehouse environments.
-It leverages NFC technology to identify items quickly and provides essential features to streamline warehouse management.
+As part of a comparative study between wearable and mobile solutions, this Android app demonstrates how smartphones can be leveraged for item tracking and stock control in warehouse environments.

 ---

-## 🚀 **Key Features**
+## 🌟 Features

 ✅ **NFC Tag Reading**
-Identify items in the warehouse using NFC tags for fast and easy recognition.
+Identify warehouse items using NFC technology.

 ✅ **Store**
-Add new items to the inventory, including essential data and location information.
+Register new items in the database with status and location.

 ✅ **Remove**
-Update the item status when removing it from the stock.
+Update item status and location when removed from stock.

 ✅ **Detail**
-Display detailed information about each item, including status, location, and description.
+Access detailed information about each item.

-✅ **Search**
+✅ **Search & Navigation**
-Find the best path and directions to reach the item’s location from the operator’s current position.
+Guide operators with directions to locate specific items.

 ---

-## ⚙️ **Technologies Used**
+## 🛠️ Tech Stack

-- **MIT App Inventor**: Visual programming platform for app development
+- **MIT App Inventor**: Visual programming environment for rapid prototyping.
-- **NFC (Near Field Communication)**: Item identification
+- **Android**: Target platform for NFC-capable devices.
+- **NFC**: For real-time item recognition and management.

 ---

+## ⚙️ Integration in the Main Project

+This module represents the **smartphone-based management system** within the overall project framework.
+It complements the second wearable proposal (smartwatch app) by offering an alternative implementation based on NFC tags.

+---

-## 📥 **Installation**
+## 📥 Installation

 1. Download the `.apk` file from the [Releases](#) section.
-2. Install the app on your Android device.
+2. Install on an NFC-enabled Android device.
-3. Ensure that your device has NFC capabilities and that NFC is enabled.

----

-## 🤝 **Contributions**

-Want to contribute?
-- Open an **issue** to report bugs or suggest improvements.
-- Submit a **pull request** to propose changes or enhancements.
+3. Enable NFC on your device to use the app’s features.

 ---